traitecoevo/traits.build/tests/testthat/examples/Test_2023_1/README.md

 - Added substitutions for `plant_growth_form` and `flowering_time`
 - Added `leaf_photosynthesis`, `leaf_stomatal_conductance` and `leaf_stomatal_conductance_2` to test `repeat_measurements_id`, with another `leaf_stomatal_conductance_3` variable that doesn't specify `repeat_measurements_id`
 - Added row for Alphitonia petriei with `flowering_time` and `LASA1000` values (`entity_type: individual`), read in `collection_date` from separate columns for each (`collection_date1`, `collection_date2`) to test same `individual_id` but different `observation_id` (because of different `collection_date`) (remember `LASA1000_dupe` also has the same `individual_id`)
+- Added "7:00:00" as a substitution to make sure it doesn't get reformatted to "07:00:00" (happens e.g. when `read_csv` detects time data type)

 See output/ for expected output files.